lloriz/RaulLloriz_Portfolio/README.md

 2. [Sleep Health Prediction and EDA [Random Forest]](https://github.com/lloriz/RaulLloriz_Portfolio/tree/main/Sleep%20Health%20%20EDA%20%26%20Model%5BRandom%20Forest%5D)
    - **Description:** This notebook aims to analyze and visualize the relationship between the characteristics of a group of people and their willingness to suffer from a sleep disorder. // For the prediction we have used the well-known Random Forest, since in previous predictions it has given us good results.
-   - **Technologies Used:** The notebooks uses Random Forest for the predictions and F1 Score and Accuracy for the metrics
+   - **Technologies Used:** The notebooks uses Random Forest and Scaler in Scikit-learn Pipeline for the predictions and F1 Score and Accuracy for the metrics
    - **Results:** The Random Forest gave 88% accuracy.
 It predicts looking nothing and sleep apnea much better than insomnia.

 3. [Spotify Popularity Analysis](https://github.com/lloriz/RaulLloriz_Portfolio/tree/main/Popularity_Analysis_Spotify_Top_50_Songs)